 5.13.
-The term 'taught component' shall refer to those elements of postgraduate programmes that comprise approved modules that are not research projects or dissertations.
-The taught component shall normally comprise modules to the value of 120 credits, excepting MSc by Research, MA by Research, and MRes programmes where it shall normally comprise modules to the value of 60 credits or fewer.
+The term 'taught component' refers to those elements of postgraduate programmes that comprise approved modules that are not research projects or dissertations.
+The taught component shall normally comprise modules to the value of 120 credits.
+The MRes is a specialised or advanced study master's degree during which the student develops a deeper understanding of the core principles of research as well as the ability to conduct research; the proportion of modules forming the taught component may vary for this award.